oughtinc/mosaic/README.md

 `export CONNECTION_STRING_DEV=postgres://mosaic:MDaUA2P4ZbkJPCKEM@localhost:5432/mosaic_dev`

 JTBC, the following steps will clear the current contents of your database -- be careful!
-0. Kill the app and close all connections to the database (e.g. from pgadmin)
+0. Close all external connections to the database (e.g. from pgadmin)
-0. Run `scripts/prepRestoreDB.sh`
+0. `yarn run erase-db`
 0. Use psql or pgadmin to restore the db from a backup.
 E.g. see these instructions: https://www.pgadmin.org/docs/pgadmin4/dev/restore_dialog.html
-0. Run the app normally
+0. `yarn run unpause-app`.
+You can now use the app w/ the restored db

 ### Troubleshooting
 - One error case is that the scripts attempt to connect to the db w/ your system username, which should not work.
 If this happens, it's probably b/c you have an open connection to the db other than the script.
 (For some reason this causes the scripts to ignore the configs that you pass in and attempt to connect as the "default" user, which is your system user.)
 Perhaps you're accidentally running the app itself, or maybe you're running a tool like pgadmin.
 Obviously the fix is to kill those other connections and try again.
-- In general, I'd recommend keeping as few connections to the db open as possible (e.g. be reasonably aggressive about closing connections in PGAdmin when not in use), since connections seem to tend to interfere w/ each other.